biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 library(vegan)
 ```

 * Question: What are omnibus tests and how do they differ from featurewise tests?
-What types of plots do these omnibus tests complement?
+How might these complement each other?

 ## MGX taxonomy

 ### Feature table and metadata table creation and formatting

-Download the mgx taxonomy relative abundance data and put it into the data directory:
+Download the MGX taxonomy relative abundance data and put it into the data directory:
 ```
 download.file("https://raw.githubusercontent.com/biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/master/taxonomic_profiles_pcl_week0.csv", "./Data/taxonomic_profiles_pcl_week0.csv")
 ```

 Read the taxonomic relative abundance data into your R environment:
 ```
 tax = read.csv(file = "./Data/taxonomic_profiles_pcl_week0.csv", header = T, row.names = 1, check.names = FALSE)
 ```

-Check out `tax`:
+Take a look at `tax`:
 ```
 tax[1:10,1:10]
 ```

+* Question: Why not use head(tax)?
+Try it if you are unsure.

 Check the dimensions:
 ```